 This Black Cherry Sour Cream Coffee Cake offers a fruity twist on coffee cake with a ribbon of sweet cherry jam running through it.
 Perfect for a sweet snack any time of day!

 As much as I like baking with fresh fruit, I usually keep several varieties of jams and preserves on-hand.
 They’re great for adding to all kinds of things – from breakfast treats to bars to cheesecakes.
-I still have dreams of making my own preserves, but that’s a post for another day.

 This is one of those all-occasion, anytime cakes.
 It’s called a coffee cake, so it has a built-in excuse to be eaten early in the day.
 Plus, it would serve proudly as a dessert for most any meal.